 - Holders of certain national residence permits issued by the following countries: Andorra, Japan, Canada, San Marino, United States of America,

-- Holders of valid visas issued by an EEA country (the EU, Iceland, Liechtenstein, Norway, Switzerland) or visas issued by Japan, Canada or the United States of America,
+- Holders of valid visas issued by an EEA country (all EU member states plus Iceland, Liechtenstein, Norway and Switzerland) or visas issued by Japan, Canada or the United States of America,

 The following documentation is required for an airport transit visa application: